jekyll/jekyll/docs/_posts/2017-12-17-jekyll-3-7-0-released.md

 We strongly encourage you to upgrade to at least Ruby 2.4.x [like our friends at GitHub Pages](https://pages.github.com/versions/) or even go with Ruby 2.5 that should be out in the coming days.

-🎄 A merry Christmas to all from the Jekyll team!
+:christmas_tree: A merry Christmas to all from the Jekyll team!